Wisdom is a State of the Soul

 This shows that the historical Socrates talked about wisdom as a state of the soul as early as 423 BCE, when the Clouds was performed in the annual Dionysian festival.

-There is something right about this interpretation, but it may also be that the joke turns on the fact that members of the audience did not think that wisdom was a function of the soul at all.
+Another possibility is that the joke turns on the fact that many members of the audience did not think that wisdom was a function of the soul at all.
 To such an audience, Socrates would be someone who spoke strangely about the soul if he said that wisdom was a state of the soul.
-This is not to deny that the joke in part is that the care for the soul that Socrates urges has turned him and his followers into fools, as opposed to wise men.
-Many in the audience would have thought that Socrates and his fellow denizens in the think-tank are fools, but this was not the real point of the joke.
-Rather, Socrates and his followers are comical figures because it was laughable to think that the soul underlies any specifically intellectual cognition in human beings.
+This is not to deny that the joke in part is that the care for the soul that Socrates urges has turned him and his followers into fools, not wise men.
+Many in the audience would have thought that Socrates and his fellow denizens in the think-tank were fools and that their devotion to the new scientific/sophistical eduction was misguided, but it was funny to call them "wise souls" because it was absurd to think that the soul underlies any specifically intellectual cognition in human beings.